Senior Clinical Neuropsychologist · Melbourne

 • Diagnostic uncertainty — neurological vs psychiatric vs both

-• Presentations are complex, mixed, or not responding to treatment as expected
+• Complex or mixed presentations not responding as expected

 • Functional concerns (work, study, independent living, driving)